HackBeanpot/www-2019/README.md

 ## Getting Set Up For Development

 First and foremost, make sure you have [Node](https://nodejs.org) installed.
-The recommended IDE is Visual Studio Code.

 `git clone https://github.com/HackBeanpot/www-2019` Clone into this repository.
 `cd www-2019` CD into the new local repo.